tara25k/LELA60331-coursework/README.md

 The CREATE AN EMBEDDING MATRIX cell is for creating either a one-hot or bag of words embedding for each review.
 In this cell, there are comments for whichever vocabulary of the above is used.
 One should be uncommented based on the vocabulary used above.

-If instead you want to run the WORD2VEC embedding, the ALL OF WORD2VEC cell runs the entire algorithm.
-This can take many hours to run, and we cannot include an embeddings file to load as github won't allow large files to be commited.

 After this, you can either run the:
 - BASE MODEL cell